 Free Swimming Programme

-The purpose of the report was to outline the Department of Culture Media and Sports (DCMS) proposal for free swimming as publically announced in June 2008.
+The Strategic Director for Services introduced the report which outlined the Departure of Culture and Media and Sports (DCMS) proposal for free swimming as publicly announced in June 2008.
 The report detailed the level of grant support available to the Council and the various options that were being proposed.
 It also provided an overview of the practical issues relating to the implementation of the scheme and the current position of other districts and their anticipated response to the offer.

 1) the Government grant of £47,574 be accepted to offer free swimming for people aged 60 and over;

-2) an expression of interest be submitted to roll out the scheme to people under the age of 16 subject to the Department of Culture Media and Sports (DCMS) clarification of arrangements for pools managed by third parties; and
+2) an expression of interest be submitted to roll out the scheme to people under the age of 16 subject to clarification from the Department of Culture Media and Sports (DCMS) of arrangements for pools managed by third parties; and

-3) Officers be instructed to write to the DCMS and express concern over the time given to consider this, the two year funding opportunity and the transfer of the risk of potential overspend to the local authority and its ability to set the Council tax.
+3) Officers be instructed to write to the DCMS and express concern over the time given to consider this, the two year funding opportunity and the transfer of the risk of potential overspend to the local authority and its ... view the full minutes text for item 123